Evidence for a role of skull bone marrow in human chronic pain

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The skull bone marrow is emerging as a critical hub for neuroimmune signaling in various disorders, with the potential to reshape how we understand brain-immune interactions.
-However, its role in chronic pain is unknown.
-Using integrated positron emission tomography / magnetic resonance imaging, here we show that the levels of 18 kDa translocator (TSPO), a marker of immune cell density, is elevated in the skull bone marrow of patients with chronic pain (N=125; chronic low back pain [cLBP], N=88; knee osteoarthritis [KOA], N=37), compared to healthy controls (N=22).
-These elevations were very widespread, generally more pronounced for KOA than cLBP, and associated with greater pain intensity, pain interference, depression, and anxiety (all p < 0.001).
+The skull bone marrow is emerging as a critical hub for neuroimmune signaling, yet its role in chronic pain is unknown.
+Using integrated positron emission tomography / magnetic resonance imaging, here we show that the levels of 18 kDa translocator (TSPO), a marker of immune cell density, is elevated in the skull bone marrow of individuals with chronic pain (N=125; chronic low back pain [cLBP], N=88; knee osteoarthritis [KOA], N=37), compared to healthy controls (N=22).
+These elevations were widespread, generally more pronounced for KOA than cLBP, and associated with greater pain intensity, pain interference, depression, and anxiety (all p < 0.001).
 Because TSPO is highly expressed in myeloid cells, these results associate skull bone marrow immune dysregulation with chronic pain and its associated psychological and functional impairments.
 These findings provide a strong rationale for investigating this previously overlooked structure, which remains largely underexplored in the context of pain.